Elevenii/learning-web-technologies-summer2022-2023-sec-f/README.md

 # learning-web-technologies-summer2022-2023-sec-f
-All my web-technologies lab tasks are here
+All my web-technologies lab tasks and projects are here